 - Make sure you will have completed all course requirements for admission to the UCSF School of Medicine by June of the year of entry.

-- Be sure that you have taken the MCAT by September of the year before intended entry into medical school.
+- Be sure that you have taken the Medical College Admission Test (MCAT) by September of the year before intended entry into medical school.

 Premedical students should pursue a four-year undergraduate curriculum and obtain a baccalaureate degree before entering medical school.
 Only 105 acceptable quarter units can be transferred from a junior or community college.

 |Biology, one year with laboratory (may include biochemistry)|

 |Chemistry, one year, including at least one semester of organic chemistry with lab (may include biochemistry)|

 |Biochemistry, at least one course|

 |Physics, one semester|